 Heat Output :

-The bigger the slot in the bio-ethanol burner the larger the flame and heat that will be given off – a typical bio ethanol burner tray that has a 300mm wide by 20mm deep slot will give off around 2Kw to 3Kw which is similar to adding a small radiator in to the room.
-Choosing a much wider burner will increase this heat output for instance a 1m wide burner could give out anything up to 10Kw in heat which may be too much heat for the room.
+The bigger the slot in the bioethanol burner insert the larger the flame and heat that will be given off – a typical bio ethanol fireplace insert that has a 300mm wide by 20mm deep slot will give off around 2Kw to 3Kw which is similar to adding a small radiator in to the room.
+Choosing a much wider burner will increase this heat output for instance a 1m wide bioethanol fire insert burner could give out anything up to 10Kw in heat which may be too much heat for the room.
 The size of room should increase with the size of burner.
 The manufacturer should be able to quote a heat output figure when you inquire about their products.

 Design Style :